mccoysoftwaretools/mccoy-software-tools-website/sequential-timer/TermsOfUse.md

 ## Intellectual Property

-The App and its original content are owned by [INSERT OWNER] and protected by applicable law.
+The App and its original content are owned by McCoy Software Tools and protected by applicable law.
 Names and marks belonging to others remain the property of their respective owners.

 ## Disclaimer of Warranties